zelcash/ZelNodeUpdate/README.md

 ```
 zelcash-cli getinfo
 ```
+After a successfull update you will see
+"version": 3010150,
+"protocolversion": 170011,

 __NOTE:__ Please wait a few minutes for your node to connect and sync with the network before running this command.